jlangch/venice/README.md

 to implement scriptable extension points and rules for applications.

-Venice supports macros, comes with Java interoperability and a configurable sandbox that can prevent all sort of dangerous JVM interactions like reading/writing files, calls to _System.exit(0)_ or any other malicious actions.
+Venice supports macros, comes with Java interoperability and a configurable sandbox that can prevent all sorts of dangerous JVM interactions like reading/writing files, calls to _System.exit(0)_ or any other malicious actions.

 Because Venice does not depend on any runtime libraries (other than the JVM) you